ValkA/BraceletIOT/README.md

 # BraceletIOT

 # Bluetooth protocol:
-The bracelet reads commands via Bluetooth serial with the format <$type,$data>.
+The bracelet reads commands via Bluetooth serial in the format <$type,$data>.

+After receiving a command, the bracelet sends '#' as an ack.
+If there wasn't enough memory to add a record, __the bracelet will send '!' back__, instead of '#'.

-The following types can be sent to it:
+The following types can be sent to the bracelet:

-- <1,Integer> on connection this is the first thing should be sent to the bracelet.
-$data represents a unique number of the phone. as an acknowledgement the bracelet will send back its database with the following format:
-[<$type,$time,$tsid,$data>, <$type,$time,$tsid,$data>, ..., <$type,$time,$tsid,$data>]
-also the format <3,$time,$tsid,$pointer_time,$pointer_tsid,$data> may be in the container, which represents an update record (that was added with <3,$time,$tsid,Integer> message from doctor) (records can be tags, app_data or any other things as defined in this doc https://docs.google.com/document/d/1-qHOoyWK5xLiwJvJ40AK0ONJ1xDmyQk-YbECwnUxzqk/edit)
+- <0,Integer> adds a tag scan.
+In case the doctor wants to add a treatment manually through the phone.
+$data is the treatment number.

 - <2,Integer> - adds new data (such as temperature measurement by doctor).
-As an acknowledge bracelet sends # back.

 - <3,$time,$tsid,Integer> - update record [$time,$tsid] with new data (Integer 14bit max)
-As an acknowledge bracelet sends # back.

 - <4,Integer> - adds a record of headquarters communication (such as evacuation notification),
-$data can be an ID of something, better ask course staff As an acknowledge bracelet sends # back.
+$data can be any kind of Integer.

 - <5,Integer> - adds a record of blood pressure.
 $data = blood pressure
-As an acknowledge bracelet sends # back.

 - <6,Integer> - Turns on buzzer,
 $data has no meaning, but should be some kind of Integer.
 0 can be put there.

-As an acknowledge bracelet sends # back.
+- <7, ... > - delete record. todo: add exact description.

+- <8,Integer> - adds soliderID record. $data should contain the soldier's personal number.

 - <13,Integer> - adds soldier status (severity of injury).
 $data is id of the status.
-As an acknowledge bracelet sends # back.

 For example, the command <1,123> will add a record into the bracelet that represents a new connection by a phone that is represented by the number 123.
 As a response you will get the database.

-If there wasn't enough memory to add a record, __the bracelet will send '!' back__, instead of '#'.
+#### Special commands:

 - LOCATION:
 To register location you should send <10,(double/float)latitude><11,(double/float)longitude>